 Less than two decades after Independence, the turn of the century in South Carolina brought many new promises and exciting times to those willing - and unwilling - to face them.
-As of 1801, Democratic-Republican Governor John Drayton was well into his first of two terms, the Santee Canal had just been completed (1800), the General Assembly had just abolished (1800) the unsuccessful county court system implemented in 1785 and replaced it with the district court system that continued until after the Civil War (1868), and the state was divided into twenty-seven (27) districts - some new, some dating back to 1785 - that were slowly figuring out just what their responsibilities were and were not.
+As of 1801, Democratic-Republican Governor John Drayton was well into his first of two terms, the Santee Canal had just been completed (1800), the General Assembly had just abolished (1800) the unsuccessful county court system implemented in 1785 and replaced it with the district court system that continued until after the American Civil War (1868), and the state was divided into twenty-seven (27) districts - some new, some dating back to 1785 - that were slowly figuring out just what their civic responsibilities were and were not.

 The emigration waves of the 1790s continued well into the early 1800s, and South Carolina - like so many of the original thirteen colonies/states - was struggling to keep its territory populated in the early nineteenth century.
-Free land, offered by newly-opened territories in western Georgia, Alabama, northern Florida, and even as far into the frontier as Mississippi, drained some parts of the State and caused considerable hardship on those choosing to stay.
-The War of 1812 resulted in another unpredicted stall in those coming to South Carolina directly from Europe - after 1815, there just were no large migrations into the State until the mid-, to late-1800s.
-Due to these two factors, by 1820 the white population finally exceeded the slave population - the first time since the early decades after Charles Town was first established.
+Free land, offered by newly-opened territories in western Georgia, Alabama, northern Florida, and even as far into the frontier as Mississippi, drained some parts of the state and caused considerable hardship on those choosing to stay.
+The War of 1812 resulted in another unpredicted stall in those coming to South Carolina directly from Europe - after 1815, there just were no large migrations into the state until the mid-, to late-1800s.
+Due to these two factors, by 1820 the white population finally exceeded the slave population - the first time since the early decades right after Charles Town was first established.

-The roots of the US Civil War were planted long before the US Revolution - that discussion is not part of this overview - and as the new United States grew, with new states joining the Union and "manifest destiny" clearly becoming in the forefront of the minds of thinking men all across the burgeoning nation, many "ideals" soon began to surface and of course they began to clash.
+The roots of the American Civil War were planted long before the American Revolution - that discussion is not part of this overview - and as the new United States grew, with new states joining the Union and "manifest destiny" clearly becoming in the forefront of the minds of thinking men all across the burgeoning nation, many "ideals" soon began to surface and of course they began to clash.
 Certainly, some of these "ideals" were of moral fiber, while others were purely political.
 As soon as the ink was dry on all of the signatures to the Missouri Compromise, the "hotspurs" in political power within South Carolina immediately thought of Secession.
 Yes, the "s" word had been around long before the Civil War was actually initiated in 1861.

 South Carolina had plenty of challenges internally such that Secession was not the only thing on everyone's mind.
 Progress had to be made - by those willing to make it - in every facet of life.
-The Upcountry folks continued to be irritated with the political power held in the Lowcountry, especially in Charleston, of course.
-Those in the Lowcountry were furious with new Federal laws prohibiting the importation of more slaves from Africa - and were dismayed to watch their fellow citizens emigrate "south and west" along with many useful (and increasingly expensive) slaves driving their wagon trains into "the frontier."
-Such capital leaving the State and going to "gawd knows where" was more than an inconvenience - it was a definite drain on the local economy.
+The upcountry folks continued to be irritated with the political power held in the lowcountry, especially in Charleston, of course.
+Those in the lowcountry were furious with new Federal laws prohibiting the importation of more slaves from Africa - and were dismayed to watch their fellow citizens emigrate "south and west" along with many useful (and increasingly expensive) slaves driving their wagon trains into "the frontier."
+Such capital leaving the state and going to "gawd knows where" was more than an inconvenience - it was a definite drain on the local economy.
 And.... way of life.

 Yet, progress still had to be made.
 Until the War of 1812, there continued to be a trickle of new immigrants arriving in Charleston by ships from Europe, and a few intrepid folks continued to follow the Great Wagon Road from Pennsylvania through Virginia into the Carolinas - some decided this was good enough, some went further south and west.
 The population was never completely stagnant, but the growth rate was tepid to say the least in the early decades of the nineteenth century.